Rehabcure

 • Environmental contaminants

-• Mercury, dioxin and DDTs in fertilizers especially in Antarctic area.
+• Mercury, dioxin, and DDTs in fertilizers especially in Antarctic areas.

 Benefits of Breastfeeding: